 The Missing Authentic Voice

 When you read a blog post or an article you get a sense for the author's style.
 You can immediately tell how well they know their stuff by the tone and authority with which they speak.
-In writing circles this is called the authentic voice.
+In writing circles, this is called the authentic voice.

 If something lacks authenticity it is far less readable than the authentic counterpart.
-We know when we are reading something that is authentic because we resonate with it.
+We know when we are reading something that is genuine because we resonate with it.
 It is that emotion that keeps bringing us back to engage with the author.

 Instead of paying for meaningless words on a page try these blogging tips to up your game and increase reader engagement: